-If you have an accident or fall ill abroad, you can get reduced-cost or free state-provided medical treatment in European member states with this free service for UK residents.
+If you have an accident or become ill while you’re on holiday, you can get reduced-cost or free state-provided medical care in Europe – thanks to the EHIC

 How it works

-Your card is valid for five years and each card covers just one person.
-Got a child under 16?
-Include them on your application and you’ll both receive your own EHIC.
+- Your card is valid for five years and each card covers just one person.
+If you have a child under 16, include them on your application and you’ll both receive your own EHIC.

 - You can also get treatment for a chronic or pre-existing medical condition during your trip.
 The EHIC card must be carried with you at all times if you need treatment – so pop it in your bag or wallet when you're out and about.

 I have an E111 card, do I need an EHIC?